-Test peroxide-forming chemicals for the presence of peroxides according to the table above.
+Periodically test peroxide-forming chemicals for the presence of peroxides according to the table above.
 Inspect the physical state of the chemical and container to ensure no crystals have formed.

 If containers of unknown age are found, it is recommended to dispose of them.